finos/legend-studio/docs/workflow/working-with-github.md

 - Push the feature branch `git push -u origin feature-1`
 - Create a PR, getting it approved and merged
 - [Sync the fork](https://docs.github.com/en/github/collaborating-with-pull-requests/working-with-forks/syncing-a-fork) (or you can use the command `git pull --rebase upstream master`)
-- _Restart the process to contribute new features..._
+- _Restart the process for the next contributions..._

-## Working on a release
+## Working on bug fixes for a release

-The workflow above is applicable to you most of the time, however, if you are working on a feature of a particular release, the workflow is slightly different.
+The workflow above is applicable to you most of the time, however, if you are working on bug fixes for a particular release, the workflow is slightly different.

-_Let's say the next release we're working on is `0.4.0`, at this point the release coordinator [should have already created](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-and-deleting-branches-within-your-repository#creating-a-branch) the release branch `release/0.4.0` in the main repository.
+_Let's say the release we're rolling out bug fixes for is `0.4.0`, at this point the release coordinator [should have already created](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-and-deleting-branches-within-your-repository#creating-a-branch) the release branch `release/0.4.0` in the main repository.
 Your workflow would be something like this_

 - **One-time setup**: fetch the release branch and sync it with your fork